 I am currently on the faculty at three Bay Area schools: Skyline and Ohlone Colleges, and the graduate College of Business at San Francisco State University.
 I've taught language and reading, instructional pedagogy, developmental writing, composition & literature, and business communication here and abroad, going all the way back to my first peer tutoring gig at a college writing center in 1995.

-My family and I live in Oakland where we try to take advantage of the beaches, parks, and performance scene as much as we can when we're not busy ferrying our child to various practices or antagonizing his cousin.
+My family and I live in Oakland where we try to take advantage of the beaches, parks, and performance scene as much as we can when we're not busy ferrying our son to various practices or antagonizing his cousin.

 I attended community college in Santa Cruz and then went on to study poetry and theory at the University of Oregon and writing and arts pedagogy in the Critical Studies program at California Institute of the Arts in Los Angeles.

 Although writing and teaching remain my twin passions, some of my other lives have included acting in regional theater, cruise ship engine room work in Hawaii, firefighting in the central Sierra, river guiding across the western U.S., and Peace Corps service in Mongolia.